-Figure 6-4 summarizes the streams, lakes, and waterways coordination and submittal process.
+Figure 6-4 summarizes the streams, lakes and waterways coordination and submittal process.

-The methodology for addressing the issues related to streams, lakes, and waterways shall include the following:
+The methodology for addressing the issues related to streams, lakes and waterways shall include the following:

-- Methodology consistent with regulatory agencies requirements (FEMA, NPDES, IDNR-OWR, USACE). - Methodology for impact determinations shall use the same computation method for the analysis of the existing and proposed conditions. - Methodology for mitigation measures shall be consistent with the Illinois Tollway-DDC and Design Standards, with special consideration given to the following Illinois Tollway general drainage policies: - Existing drainage pattern and drainage area boundaries should generally be maintained. - Implement green infrastructure stormwater management techniques where appropriate and practicable.
-These techniques include stormwater infiltration, reuse, and evapotranspiration. - Include the following measures where appropriate and practicable, in order of preference: - i. preservation of natural features, including storage and infiltration characteristics - ii. preservation of existing natural streams, channels, and drainage ways - iii. minimization of impervious surfaces - iv. conveyance of stormwater in open vegetated channels
+- Methodology consistent with regulatory agencies requirements (FEMA, NPDES, IDNR-OWR, USACE). - Methodology for impact determinations shall use the same computation method for the analysis of the existing and proposed conditions. - Methodology for mitigation measures shall be consistent with the DDM and Design Standards, with special consideration given to the following Illinois Tollway general drainage policies: - o Existing drainage pattern and drainage area boundaries should generally be maintained. - Increases in runoff discharge rates as compared to the existing conditions are not permitted.
+The need for stormwater detention with attenuated release rates shall be considered in all projects where additional impervious areas are proposed. - Ponding of runoff resulting from the Illinois Tollway facilities is not permitted on the adjacent properties located outside of the Illinois Tollway ROW. - All aspects related to the drainage issues for the proposed project shall be included in a Drainage Report, as indicated in the DDM. - Implement green infrastructure stormwater management techniques where appropriate and practicable.
+These techniques include stormwater infiltration, reuse and evapotranspiration. - Include the following measures where appropriate and practicable, in order of preference: - 1.
+Preservation of natural features, including storage and infiltration characteristics - 2.
+Preservation of existing natural streams, channels and drainage ways - 3.
+Minimization of impervious surfaces - 4.
+Conveyance of stormwater in open vegetated channels - 5.
+Incorporation of structures that provide both water quantity and quality control - Design shall include measures to prevent erosion on the Illinois Tollway, as well as on the outside adjacent areas which receive water from Illinois Tollway facilities (for erosion control, see also Article 6.10 of this manual). - Any work that needs to be performed outside of the existing ROW requires obtaining permanent or construction easements from the owner(s) of the affected property. - Design shall take into consideration the future maintenance of the proposed drainage system and shall reduce the possibility of future damage to adjacent drainage systems during maintenance operations. - If the proposed measures for mitigation of the impacts of Illinois Tollway projects on streams, lakes or waterways would require acquisition of additional properties outside of the existing ROW, the DSE shall investigate the new property/properties for all

-- v. incorporation of structures that provide both water quantity and quality control - Increases in runoff discharge rates as compared to the existing conditions are not permitted.
-The need for stormwater detention with attenuated release rates shall be considered in all projects where additional impervious areas are proposed. - Ponding of runoff resulting from the Illinois Tollway facilities is not permitted on the adjacent properties located outside of the Illinois Tollway right of way. - Design shall include measures to prevent erosion on the Illinois Tollway, as well as on the outside adjacent areas which receive water from Illinois Tollway facilities (for erosion control see also Article 6.10 of this manual). - Any work that needs to be performed outside of the existing right of way requires obtaining permanent or construction easements from the owner(s) of the affected property. - Design shall take into consideration the future maintenance of the proposed drainage system, and shall reduce the possibility of future damage to adjacent drainage systems during maintenance operations. - If the proposed measures for mitigation of the impacts of Illinois Tollway projects on streams, lakes, or waterways would require acquisition of additional properties outside of the existing right of way, the DSE shall investigate the new property/properties for all environmental concerns outlined in this Manual. - All aspects related to the drainage issues for the proposed project shall be included in a Drainage Report, as indicated in the Illinois Tollway DDC. - Generally, construction projects in Illinois floodplains, lakes, waterways, or those involving wetlands require both State and Federal authorization.
-The permit application is a joint application process which simplifies the process and unifies the procedures for project authorization from the USACE, IDNR/OWR, and IEPA.
+- environmental concerns outlined in this manual. - Generally, construction projects in Illinois floodplains, lakes, waterways or those involving wetlands require both State and Federal authorization.
+The permit application is a joint application process which simplifies the process and unifies the procedures for project authorization from the USACE, IDNR-OWR and IEPA.